thecatcore/Fabric---Discord-Link/README.md

 No dependencies required.

 ### Obtaining the binaries
-The release binaries are available in the [releases](https://github.com/arthurbambou/Fabric---Discord-Link/releases) section or on [curseforge](https://www.curseforge.com/minecraft/mc-mods/fabric-discord-link).
+The release binaries are available on [curseforge](https://www.curseforge.com/minecraft/mc-mods/fabric-discord-link).

 After downloading the latest version, just drop the jar into the mods folder.